angela-tylee/carpento/README.md

 - 六角學院 - powerful step-by-step tutorial about how React works through demonstrating the development process of an E-commerce website.

-- [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/learn/lecture/14638534#overview) - course released in 2019 by Colt Steele, can know a bit about how class component works.
+- [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/learn/lecture/14638534#overview): course released in 2019 by Colt Steele.

 ### Useful Tools